umautobots/LONER/README.md

 If you get an error about cuda not being found, you have two options:
 1. Follow these instructions https://github.com/NVIDIA/nvidia-docker/issues/595#issuecomment-519714769
 2. Remove the line that installs `tiny-cuda-nn` from the dockerfile, then the build will finish properly.
-Start the container, install `tiny-cuda-nn`, then commit the result to the tag `cloner_slam`.
+Start the container, install `tiny-cuda-nn`, then commit the result to the tag `loner_slam`.
 Then re-run with `./run.sh restart`.

 #### Data Preparation
-By default, we assume all data has been placed in `~/Documents/ClonerSlamData`.
+By default, we assume all data has been placed in `~/Documents/LonerSlamData`.
 If you have data in a different, you can go into `docker/run.sh` and change `DATA_DIR` to whatever you want.
 If you need multiple directories mounted, you'll need to modify the run script.

 #### Run Container